electrongonewild/Hacktoberfest-2k23/README.md

 - Organize an event
 - Mentor others
 - Donate directly to open source projects
+# Rules
+To qualify for the official limited edition Hacktoberfest shirt, you must register on hacktoberfest offical page (https://hacktoberfest.com) and make four Pull Requests (PRs) between October 1-31, 2022.
+Pull requests can be made to any public repository on GitHub, not only the ones with issues labeled Hacktoberfest.
+This year, the first 40,000 participants who complete the challenge will earn a T-shirt.
 # What can you contribute?
 There is always something to contribute to a project whether you are a beginner or pro.
 In this project, you can add about interfacing different devices with microcontrollers/processors or maybe getting started with some electronic stuff.
 Or maybe you modify the documentation for same.